 output attributes(output)

 The predict() function can be used to fit a model on a new data set.
-Its wrapper apply_model_to() works in the same way, but can also detect missing variables and missing data points within variables (and can add or fill them), and detects data type differences between the trained data and the input data.
+Its wrapper apply_model_to() works in the same way, but can also detect and fix missing variables, missing data points, and data type differences between the trained data and the input data.

 Use the get_model_variables() function to return a zero-row data.frame with the variables that were used for training, even before the recipe steps.